Xraee/Xraee/README.md

 I'm Arshad, a game developer based in Singapore.

+## 🏫 School
-🏫 I'm currently a 3rd year student in Digipen - Singapore Institute of Technology pursuing in Bachelor of Computer Science In Interactive Media and Game Development.
+I'm currently a 3rd year student in Digipen - Singapore Institute of Technology pursuing in Bachelor of Computer Science In Interactive Media and Game Development.

+## 🔭 Current Project
-🔭 I'm currently working on a major project in school, Cheerios Engine.
+I'm currently working on a major project in school, Cheerios Engine.
 It's a custom 3D C++ Game Engine that we made from scratch to create a game ourselves.
 We are also using gyroscoping for camera movement in this game.

+## 🛠️ Programming Languages
-🛠️ Programming Languages: C++ | C# | Python
+C++ | C# | Python

-⚡ Fun Facts:
+## ⚡ Fun Facts
 - Casual League of Legends since 2012
 - Struggling to main a gym schedule
 - Favourite Pokemon is Sprigatito